dynamsoft-docs/capture-vision-docs-server/programming/dotnet/api-reference/core/enum-error-code.md

     EC_PDF_LICENSE_NOT_FOUND = -10079,
     /**The rectangle is invalid.*/
     EC_RECT_INVALID = -10080,
+    /*The template version is incompatible.
+Please use a compatible template.*/ EC_TEMPLATE_VERSION_INCOMPATIBLE = -10081,
     /** -20000~-29999: DLS license error code. */
     /** No license. */
     EC_NO_LICENSE = -20000,